SAEMC/Commit-Automator/README.md

 ...

-# 'githubAccessToken' must be already set in environment variables
+# 'githubAccessToken' has had to be already set in environment variables
 githubAccessToken="YourGithubAccessToken"

-# You have to change schedule
+# You have to change this schedule
 # For example, '59 23 * * *' or '1 0 * * *'
 # And have to change the path of 'cron.sh'
 * * * * * /home/you/Automator/Commit-Automator/cron.sh